BioPhoton/ngRe/README.md

 There are situations where we have to compose multiple streams, compute new state and create a reference to some object, i.e. a `FromGroup`.
 This reference is then later on shared with multiple subscribers.

 Such situations are handled by mutation a component property in imperative programming.
-In reactive programming, we solve this multicasting.
+In reactive programming, we solve this multi-casting.

-**Problem of beeing shared references**
+**Problem of being shared references**
 ```typescript
 @Component({
   selector: 'app-sharing-a-reference',